NIEHS/ToxPipe/README.md

 Deployment information is contained in [`docs/deployment`](docs/deployment/index.md).

-## GitLab Repo is source of truth
+## GitHub Repo is source of truth

-Deployment to ehsdttlp30will be mananged from here.
-Build tools are all through GitLab.
-Gitlab was chosen due to GitLabs CI/CD capabilities.
-Azure Cloud is needed for OpenAI API access.
+Deployment will be mananged from here.

 ## Useful Links